rameshvarun/livecpp/problems/isbalanced/README.md

 A tree is balanced if both its left and right subtrees are also balanced trees whose heights differ by _at most_ 1.
 An empty (`NULL`) tree is balanced by definition.

 ####Instructions
-Write a function `isbalanced` that takes in a pointer to the root of a tree and returns a boolean value, `true` if the given tree is balanced, `false` otherwise.
+Write a function `isBalanced` that returns a boolean value, `true` if the given tree is balanced, `false` otherwise.
+The function should return `true` if the tree is empty.